 Doug Stoup returned to the South Pole in late December 2001 as a guide with the Adventure Networks "Last Degree" commercial traverse.
 When Katy Jensen asked him about the chocolate bar, he was rather evasive.
 He said he was misquoted, and it IS one of Byrd's candy bars, but he didn't find it at Pole.
 He wouldn't say WHERE he found it because he said he was going back for more stuff.

 The original news story probably suffered from the not-uncommon misconception that "Antarctica" IS the "South Pole" and the tale spread too quickly for correction.
 Byrd's 1939-41 USAS expedition did extensive field work east of LA3, and depots were established in the Rockefeller Mountains and elsewhere in northern Marie Byrd Land.
 Presumably Doug stumbled upon one of these caches during his travels...

-The Hershey Museum web site has this story on the development of the ration bar, alas no pictures and little mention of the ice.
+The Hershey Museum web site has this story on the development of the ration bar, alas only one photo, although Byrd's expedition is mentioned.
 Most of the 90,000 bars were tested in tropical climates, only a limited supply was given to the USAS.
 In a press statement the museum announced, "While Byrd did have the bar for his third expedition, there is no documented proof that he or any of his crew were physically at the South Pole during that time period."
 More recently, the January 2002 issue of Outside Magazine had a brief feature (no longer online) about Stoup's discovery, but Outside continues to speculate on the mystery of how the ration bar got to the Pole.
 But you know better.